BrysonC/FIRST_Wiki/wiki/committees.md

+Committees are focused groups looking to create change in the org.

 ### BRYCE (Boiler Robotics & Youth Community Education) [Bryce Castle]
 - Figure out the genius who put three double letters in “committee”
 - Migrate website to google sites